praveendareddy21/CSCI_611_Distributed_Computing_project4/README.md

 2. If length of vector is > 0, socket write: Socket Map SIGUSR2 (a message queue message is waiting)
 1. Loop through each message queue.
 When a message is found in queue, socket write:
-# Socket Message protocol.
+## Socket Message protocol.
-Socket communications protocol
-Socket Message (a message is being sent to a player) (1) 1 byte: G_SOCKMSG or’d with G_PLR# of message recipient (2) 1 short: n, # of bytes in message
+### Socket Message a message is being sent to a player.
+1. 1 byte: G_SOCKMSG or’d with G_PLR# of message recipient
+2. 1 short: n, # of bytes in message
-(3) n bytes: the message itself
+3. n bytes: the message itself

-Socket Player (a player is joining or leaving the game) (1) 1 byte: G_SOCKPLR or’d with all active players G_PLR# Socket Map (a map refresh is required)
+### Socket Player a player is joining or leaving the game.
+1. 1 byte: G_SOCKPLR or’d with all active players G_PLR#
+Socket Map a map refresh is required.
-(1) 1 byte: 0
+1. 1 byte: 0
-(2) 1 short: n, # of changed map squares
+2. 1 short: n, # of changed map squares
-(3) for 1 to n:
+3. for 1 to n:
 1 short: offset into map memory
 1 byte: new byte value
-Socket Client Initialize (the client daemon has connected) (1) 1 int: the number of map rows
+### Socket Client Initialize the client daemon has connected.
+1. 1 int: the number of map rows
-(2) 1 int: the number of map cols
+2. 1 int: the number of map cols
-(3) n bytes: (where n=rows X cols) the map
+3. n bytes: (where n=rows X cols. the map

-CSCI-611 Project 4: Goldchase–Two tin cans and a string Ver.
-1.16, 4/2017
-Daemon behaviors
+# Daemon behaviors
-Server start up
+## Server start up
 1. Connect to shared memory & map via mmap()
 2. Call getpid() to retrieve the daemon’s process id for the daemonID field in the gameBoard structure in shared memory.